spky/pancad/docs/source/usage.rst

     :end-before: [line-definition-end]

-Now that we have our square's line segments, they need to be put into a :class:`~PanCAD.geometry.Sketch` element.
+Now that we have our square's line segments, they need to be put into a :class:`~pancad.geometry.Sketch` element.
 We'll also name the sketch using the 'name' keyword argument:

 .. literalinclude:: tutorials/how_do_i_make_a_freecad_file.py